What you’ll learn reading this article:

 - Even if you were partially at fault, you can likely sue for compensation.

-A nice stroll quickly turns sour when you slip and fall on a public sidewalk.
+A nice stroll quickly turns sour when you slip and fall on a city sidewalk.
 City and suburban sidewalks are common sites of slip and fall accidents because they’re heavily used and concrete is prone to cracking and crumbling and other dangerous conditions.

 If you stumble on a broken sidewalk and tumble to the ground, who’s legally responsible for your injuries?
 A homeowner or private property owner?
 A business owner?
 The city or government entity?
 What if they try to blame you?